RocketChat/federation-docs/README.md

 # federation-airgap
 Example airgap deployment of Rocket.Chat federation with Synapse

-> This document shows how to use the script, for how Rocket.Chat federation, refer to [DESIGN.md](./DESIGN.md)
+> This document shows how to use the script, for how Rocket.Chat federation, refer to [DESIGN.md](./DESIGN.md) and for manual process, read [MANUAL.md](./MANUAL.md)

 > This document also focuses on podman instead of docker (the script also uses podman & podman-compose)